michal-pikusa/deep-authorship-attribution/README.md

 # deepNeuralText
-Simple binary classification of texts based on a deep recurrent neural network.

-75% accuracy on an included corpus of 10,000 movies reviews from IMDb.
-Around 80 seconds to train the model on a CPU.
+A multi-class text classification based on a deep recurrent neural network (RNN) with Long Short Term Memory (LSTM) units.
+The network includes an embedding layer, so the input is first transformed into padded sequences of fixed length.
+PoS-tagging is also included to improve classification, but is not essential for the network to run.

+Version: 0.2

+Author: Michal Pikusa (pikusa.michal@gmail.com)